-5.1.1 Critical locations are parts of a building most likely to be subject to accidental human impact.
+5.1.1 Critical locations are parts of a building most likely to be subjected to accidental human impact.

-5.2 CLASSIFICATION OF CRITICAL LOCATIONS3
+5.2 CLASSIFICATION OF CRITICAL LOCATIONS

-- 5.2.1 Where any glazing is within 1.5 metre above the floor level of a building, it is considered likely to be subjected to human impact and hence, shall comply with the human impact safety requirements of this guide.
-Safety glazing material should also be used: - a) Where there is danger of falling infill glass materials from overhead glazing, - b) The danger of falling due to a change in floor level - c) In case of balustrades, stairs and floors. - 5.2.2 Accident statistics show that the glazing in some locations in buildings are more vulnerable to human impact than in others.
-These critical locations, some of which have been shown in Table A, include the following: - a) In-and-around doors, low windows, - b) Panels mistaken for a doorway or opening, - c) Panels at low levels in walls and partitions, - d) Bathrooms, - e) Building associated with special activities, e.g. gymnasia, enclosed swimming pools etc., - f) Schools and child care facilities,
+5.2.1 Where any glazing is within 1.5 metre above the floor level of a building, it is considered likely to be subjected to human impact and hence, shall comply with the human impact safety requirements of this guide.
+Safety glazing material should also be used:

-3AS: 1288-2006, Glass in building - Selection and Installation
+- a) Where there is danger of falling infill glass materials from overhead glazing, - b) The danger of falling due to a change in floor level, and - c) In case of balustrades, stairs and floors.

+5.2.2 Accident statistics show that the glazing in some locations in buildings are more vulnerable to human impact than in others.
+These critical locations, some of which have been shown in Table A, include the following:

+- a) In-and-around doors, low windows,

+- b) Panels mistaken for a doorway or opening,

+- c) Panels at low levels in walls and partitions,

+- d) Bathrooms,

+- e) Building associated with special activities, e.g. gymnasia, enclosed swimming pools etc.,

+- f) Schools and child care facilities, and

 - g) Nursing Homes and aged care facilities.

 5.2.3.
-Precautions should be taken to reduce the injuries that can result from glass breakage by: - a) Selecting glass of a suitable type, thickness and size, - b) Enhancing a person's awareness of the presence of glass by making glass visible
+Precautions should be taken to reduce the injuries that can result from glass breakage by:

+- a) Selecting glass of a suitable type, thickness and size, - b) Enhancing a person's awareness of the presence of glass by making glass visible (manifestation), and - c) Minimizing manual handling of large pieces of glass during installation.

-- (manifestation), - c) Minimizing manual handling of large pieces of glass during installation. - 5.2.4.
-Based on the above facts and to avoid confusion regarding the type of the glass for a particular location as mentioned above, this guide has given details on the basis of five cases found in common accidental cases.
+5.2.4.
+Based on the above facts and to avoid confusion regarding the type of the glass for a particular location as mentioned above, this guide has given details on the basis of five critical locations found in common accidental cases.